williamholland/vmdebootstrap/doc/overview.rst

  --foreign=PATH        Path to the binfmt_handler to enable foreign support
                        in debootstrap. e.g. :file:`/usr/bin/qemu-arm-static`
-                       Note: foreign debootstraps may take a significant amount of time to complete and that debootstrap will retry five times if packages fail to install by default.
+                       Note: foreign debootstraps may take a significant amount of time to complete and debootstrap will retry five times if packages fail to install by default.
- --no-extlinux         Skip installation of extlinux. needs a customize script
+ --no-extlinux         Skip installation of extlinux.
+Needs a customize script
                        or alternative bootloader to make the image bootable.
                        Useful for architectures where extlinux is not supportable.
                        Depending on how the image is to be booted, the ``--mbr`` option may also be necessary with extlinux.
  --squash=DIRECTORY    Run mksquashfs against the rootfs using xz
-                       compression - requires ``squashfs-tools`` to be installed.
+                       compression --- requires ``squashfs-tools`` to be installed.
                        The squashfs and other files needed to use the squashfs to make a bootable system will be put into the specified directory.
                        The directory will contain a ``filesystem.squashfs``